 Ebola virus disease (EVD)

-Information about the current status of the disease internationally is available from World Health Organization situation reports.
+Information about the current status of the disease internationally is available from the World Health Organization .

-The Australian Government also provides a range of EVD information and resources for the general public, travellers, healthcare professionals and patients.
+The Australian Government also provides a range of EVD information and resources for the general public, travelers, healthcare professionals and patients.

-The Queensland Ebola virus disease management plan (PDF, 770KB) is the overarching guiding document for managing this disease in Queensland and is supported by a suite of guidelines and forms listed below.
+The Queensland Ebola virus disease management plan (PDF 687kB) is the overarching document for managing this disease in Queensland and is supported by a suite of guidelines and forms listed below.